sawal-timsina/blurred-gnome-shell/README.md

-# GNOME Shell Extension - Transparent Top Bar
+# GNOME Shell Extension - Transparent Top Bar (Panel)

 A GNOME Shell extension that brings back the transparent top bar and adds blur in GNOME Shell 3.38.